 Tia Powell, Dan Hanfling, Lawrence O. Gostin, Emergency Preparedness and Public Health: The Lessons of Hurricane Sandy, JAMA Online (November 16, 2012), http://jama.jamanetwork.com/article.aspx?articleid=1392488

 Scholarly Commons Citation

 Powell, Tia; Hanfling, Dan; and Gostin, Lawrence O., "Emergency Preparedness and Public Health: The Lessons of Hurricane Sandy" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1139.
+1139.